kcjengr/qtpyvcp/docs/source/tutorials/components/button_groups.rst

 Then you can use the properties of the button like `button.text()` to get the text of the button.

-For this tutorial I'll clone a copy of the vcp template as shown in the :doc:`vcp_template` page and name the VCP ``button_group`` and copy the
-LinuxCNC Configuration Files so we can test the VCP as we go along.
+For this tutorial I'll clone a copy of the vcp template as shown in the :doc:`../vcp_template` page and name the VCP ``button_group`` and copy the LinuxCNC Configuration Files so we can test the VCP as we go along.

 Now open a terminal and edit the vcp with ``editvcp`` and select